 Legal Research and Writing

 All first-year students participate in a Legal Research and Writing course that involves training in legal research, legal writing, legal reasoning and analysis, and oral advocacy.
-Experienced full-time faculty, or the equivalent, teach both the legal research and the legal writing components of the course.
+Experienced full-time faculty teach both the legal research and the legal writing components of the course.

 The course meets approximately twice per week over the span of the entire year.
 Students receive four hours of academic credit for successfully completing the course.
 The academic credit is awarded in the spring.